 ps.
 Do not forget to refactor your tests.

 ps2.
-If we write tests as a part of finding an earlier mistake, aka bug, the step-by-step test writing can also be a way to figure out how the code is actually working.
-Then we can slowly figure out how to test it.
+Sometimes we write tests as a part of finding an earlier mistake, aka bug.
+Then the step-by-step test writing can also be a way to figure out how the code is actually working.
+That way we can slowly figure out how to test it.
 Otherwise we might get put down by the expectancy to produce a perfect test to reproduce the bug from start.
-And if bugs hide in that code it might also be code that is hard to test.
+The code where bugs hide are often harder to test.